nvfedo/qa_guru_python_3_9/README.md

 ### <img width="2%" title="Allure TestOps" src="attach/logo/allure_testops.png"> Allure TestOps

 Integration with Allure TestOps is also configured.
 After running a job from Jenkins, a launch is automatically created in Allure TestOps.
-For example, this launch was created at the same time as the launch of the job from Jenkins.
+For example, this launches was created at the same time as the launch of the job from Jenkins.
 ![Screen](attach/screenshots/launches.png)
 Test cases automatically created when you are finish the launch
 ![Screen](attach/screenshots/testcase.png)
 It is also possible to select the necessary ones from the test cases tab and run the launch with them (without visiting Jenkins):

-Ready and configured job
+1. Ready and configured job
 ![Screen](attach/screenshots/jobs.png)
-Select testcases and click "Run" throught bulk actions in Allure TestOps and in "Job" and make sure that the job from the previous step is selected as active
+2. Select testcases and click "Run" throught bulk actions in Allure TestOps and in tab "Job" and make sure that the job from the previous step is selected as active
 ![Screen](attach/screenshots/select_test_cases_for_launch.png)
 ![Screen](attach/screenshots/launch_settings.png)
 ![Screen](attach/screenshots/launch_settings_job.png)
-Launch successfully start.
+3. Launch successfully start.
 In the "Launches" tab new created launch appeared
 ![Screen](attach/screenshots/launch_end_successfully.png)

 ### <img width="2%" title="Jira " src="attach/logo/jira.png"> Jira